 - The importance of encouraging concerned persons to access care for themselves

 Risa Breckman, LCSW, Executive Director, NYCEAC

 For questions about the Manhattan, Queens and Staten Island EMDTs:

 Cell: 917-992-0057 (cell is preferred)

-NYCEAC’s Helpline for Concerned Persons (in the lives of NYC-residing elder abuse victim:
+For questions about NYCEAC’s Helpline for Concerned Persons (in the lives of NYC-residing elder abuse victims):